quadrophobiac/space-nemotoads/README.md

 # from there you can play around with the methods made available in the examples here
 ```

+### Using the Johnny-Five REPL

+REPL is the name for the interactive session that `arduino_master.js` creates
+if you run `motor.start();0;` you should see the motor begin to spin and the terminal will print some details
+likewise if you run `motor.stop();0;` the motor should halt movement
+you can also use the full set of the commands for controlling the motor which are detailed (here)[http://johnny-five.io/api/motor/#api]
+putting `;0;` at the end of every command ensures that lots of debugging data isn't printed, so use this feature at your discretion
+to exit the REPL typp `CTRL+C` or `CMD+C` twice

 Stepper Motor PseduoCode

 establish the 3 steppers and their pins,